White Blood Cell Count (WBC)

 - A variety of other signs and symptoms, depending on the site of suspected infection or inflammation

-Testing may be performed when there are signs and symptoms that a health practitioner thinks may be related to a blood disorder, autoimmune disorder, or an immune deficiency.
+Testing may be performed when there are signs and symptoms that a healthcare practitioner thinks may be related to a blood disorder, autoimmune disorder, or an immune deficiency.

-A WBC may be ordered often and on a regular basis to monitor an individual who has been diagnosed with an infection, blood or immune disorder or another condition affecting WBCs.
-It may also been ordered periodically to monitor the effectiveness of treatment or when a particular therapy is known to affect WBCs, such as radiation or chemotherapy.
+A WBC may be ordered on a regular basis when you have been diagnosed with an infection, blood or immune disorder or another condition affecting the number and types of WBCs.
+It may also be ordered periodically when you are receiving treatment for one of these conditions or when you are receiving radiation or chemotherapy.